cceremuga/pypacket/README.md

 The following are required to be installed and configured on your system.

 * An RTL-SDR compatible device.
 * Some form of Unix-like system.
-I build it on Mac OS.
-I run it on a Raspberry Pi w/ Raspbian.
 * Python >= v3.6
 * [rtl_fm](http://osmocom.org/projects/sdr/wiki/rtl-sdr)
 * [multimon-ng](https://github.com/EliasOenal/multimon-ng)
-* A callsign login and password for APRS-IS to upload spots (optional).
+* An amateur radio license, callsign for optional APRS-IS integration.

 ## Setup

-* `config/configuration.json` contains all insecure runtime configuration settings.
+* `config/configuration.json` contains all basic runtime configuration settings.
-* If you want to upload spots to APRS-IS, ensure you have the following environment variables set:
+* For optional APRS-IS integration, have the following environment variables set:
     * `PYPACKET_USERNAME` - Your call sign for APRS-IS.
     * `PYPACKET_PASSWORD` - Your password for APRS-IS.
-    * `PYPACKET_LATITUDE` - The latitude of the IGate running PyPacket.
-Optional, [read up on ambiguity when utilizing this](http://blog.aprs.fi/2011/01/position-ambiguity-support.html).
+    * `PYPACKET_LATITUDE` - The latitude for beacon packets.
+[Read up on ambiguity when utilizing this](http://blog.aprs.fi/2011/01/position-ambiguity-support.html).
-    * `PYPACKET_LONGITUDE` - The longitude of the IGate running PyPacket.
-Optional, [read up on ambiguity when utilizing this](http://blog.aprs.fi/2011/01/position-ambiguity-support.html).
+    * `PYPACKET_LONGITUDE` - The longitude for optional beacon packets.
+[Read up on ambiguity when utilizing this](http://blog.aprs.fi/2011/01/position-ambiguity-support.html).
     * Rename `.env.example` to `.env` and fill in the appropriate values.
 * Run `pip install -r requirements.txt`

-## Security Notes
+## Security and Privacy

-**APRS is never private and never secure.** APRS messages are transmitted on amateur radio frequencies in plaintext for anyone to read. **Connections to APRS-IS are insecure and only intended for licensed amateur radio operators.**
+**APRS is never private and never secure.** As an amateur radio mode, it is designed solely for experimental use by licensed operators to publicly communicate positions and messages.
+Encryption on amateur radio frequencies is forbidden in most localities.
+As such, **connections to APRS-IS are also unsecured and only intended for licensed amateur radio operators.**

 ## Usage